What photos does a rental listing need first?

 If the unit has a special advantage such as a study corner, large balcony, renovated kitchen, or direct LRT access, place that image early.
 If the advantage is not visual, mention it in the listing copy instead of forcing a vague image.

-What should captions or listing notes explain?
+What should captions explain?

 Captions should explain practical details the photo cannot show: repair status, included items, parking, view direction, utility setup, or furniture ownership.